-(23) During a glacial period, the temperature which was rising from the core prevented the freezing of the entire water volume of basins.
-The water thus remained liquid under the ice, especially near of warmer dorsals than everywhere else.
-Also, some marine animals of the abyssal depths may have lived during the glacial period.
-But on Earth where glaciation was strongly felt, even in depth, there couldn't be any living beings.
+(23) During a glacial period, the temperature which was rising from the core prevented the glaciation of the entire water volume of basins.
+The water thus remained liquid under the ice, especially around the ridges that were warmer than anywhere else.
+Also, some marine animals from the abyssal depths may have lived during the glacial period.
+But on Earth where glaciation was strongly felt, even at great depth, there could be no living beings.
 On such deeply frozen ground, nothing grows.
-Therefore, during this glacial periods, living beings couldn't be found on emerged lands.
+That is why, during this glacial periods, living beings couldn't be found on emerged lands.

-(24) Due to the slowdown of the to-ing and fro-ing of the Earth, we can imagine very well that the last glacial period lasted much longer than the previous one.
-The speed of the Earth was indeed already reduced, and even more by the mass of the Moon which came brake it in its course.
+(24) Due to the slowing down of the to-ing and fro-ing of the Earth, we can very well imagine that the last glacial period lasted much longer than the previous one.
+The speed of the Earth was already very reduced, and even more so by the mass of the Moon which slowed it down in its course.
 It thus stayed for a long time in this region of the sky where the cold dominates.
-Therefore the effects of the cooling of the ground were colossal this time.
+This is why the effects of the cooling of the ground were colossal this time.

 (25) We saw that the first glacial period brought the emergence of small lands from the beginning of the primary.
-Here, this second glacial period provoked this time vast and fast uprisings of the ground at the beginning of the tertiary, because the coat, still very hot, resumed its contractions.
-This happen even more widely than the glaciation brought down considerably sea levels, exposing to the cold the surroundings of basins which never knew the first glacial period.
-Seized by the cold, these discovered plots were then favorable to create mountainous folds which made lands emerged always more.
-We showed that the coat contained layers that we can compare to blankets, and that by cooling these layers created mountains by contracting.
-It is thus easy to see that by raising, these mountains were pulling on the plains by making emerge vast areas of earth taken from basins.
-This is there the process of emergence which we studied.
+Here, this second glacial period provoked this time vast and fast upliftings of the ground right from the beginning of the tertiary, because the mantle, still very hot, resumed its contractions.
+This happened even more widely because the glaciation caused the sea levels to drop considerably, exposing to the cold the surroundings of the basins which never knew the first glacial period.
+Seized by the cold, these open lands were then favorable to create mountainous folds which made the lands emerged more and more.
+We showed that the mantle contained layers that can be compared to blankets, and that by cooling down these layers made the mountains to erect by contracting.
+It is thus easy to see that by rising, these mountains were pulling on the plains by making vast areas of land emerge from the basins.
+This is the process of emergence that has been studied.

-(26) Thus, the more land emerged was a big surface, the more penetration of cold was broad and deep.
-Consequently, greater was the shrinkages which created uprising.
-Therefore, at the beginning of the primary there were only small emerged surfaces and the shrinkages were proportional.
-Whereas at the start of the tertiary, all lands which were previously removed from waters and warmed were offered for a long period to low temperature and reached in depth this time.
-So, the first folds became rocky in the primary, were lifted and broken by the contractions of the deep layers.
-This created the magnificent mountain ranges with sharp rocks erected to the sky that we contemplate today.
+(26) Thus, the more the emerged land was of a large surface, the more the penetration of the cold was vast and deep.
+Consequently, the greater was the shrinkages which created uplifting.
+For exemple, at the beginning of the primary there were only small emerged surfaces and the shrinkages were proportional.
+Whereas at the start of the tertiary, all the lands which were previously removed from the waters and heated were offered for a longer period at the low temperature and reached deeper this time.
+So, the first folds that became rocky in the primary, were here lifted and broken by the contractions of the deep layers.
+This created the magnificent mountain ranges with sharp rocks that reach towards the sky that we contemplate today.

-(27) Several mountains also have the volcanism for origin.
-We understand that when the gases and lava persisted to come out of a dorsal, the point from which they came out was obviously a volcano able to emerge one day or another.
+(27) Several mountains also have the volcanism as their origin.
+We understand that when the gases and lava persisted to come out of a ridge, this point from which they came out was obviously a volcano able to emerge one day or another.
 A glacial period doesn't stop the activity of a volcano.
 And the mountain that this one forms is warmer than the rest of the ground exposed to the cold.
-So, when the sides of this volcano are reached in depth by the cold, it forms the process whose we already spoken; as to know that the shrinkages bring the earth around the volcano.
+So, when the sides of this volcano are reached in depth by the cold, it forms the process that we already talked about; which is that the shrinkages bring earth around the volcano.
 Which this time forms an island sometimes very vast, an island which can only have one volcano for origin.
 And a succession of volcanoes aligned on a fault forms this time a lengthened island or a succession of islands along this fault.

-(28) We shall return to the formation of the mountain ranges, because the Moon, by its shock with the Earth, made appeared some indirectly.
-For the moment, let's continue our journey in the tertiary where we saw mountains raising as rocky peaks and islands coming out of the sea.
-Finding the favorable climate to the existence, all lands (largely emerged this time) covered themselves again with greenery, birds, quadrupeds, reptiles and several other animal species many of which still exist today.
-The first half of the tertiary was necessarily a period of great turmoil of the ground: a seismic period, volcanic and of intense emergences.
-And the second half was, as for it, more calm.
-The large glaciers slowly vanished, diminishing polar ice caps and raising the water level.
-Living beings had a lot of space.
+(28) We shall return to the formation of the mountain ranges, because the Moon, by its shock with the Earth, made them appear indirectly.
+For the moment, let's continue our journey in the tertiary where we saw the mountains rise up in rocky peaks and the islands emerge from the sea.
+Regaining the favorable climate to existence, all the lands (largely emerged this time) were again covered with greenery, birds, quadrupeds, reptiles and several other animal species among which many still exist today.
+The first half of the tertiary was necessarily a period of great turmoil of the ground: a period of seismic, volcanic and of intense emergences.
+And the second half was, as for it, calmer.
+The large glaciers were slowly disappearing, making the polar caps diminish and the water level rise.
+The living beings had a lot of space.

-(29) But, at the end of the tertiary era, there are still some deserted surfaces provoked by the arrival of the Moon.
-We indeed saw that the world, once green and filled with wildlife from the secondary, wasn't able to resist to the arrival of the Moon which made perish everything.
-The Earth was thus only an immense desert, which occurred just before it enters into the last glacial period.
-Our deserts today, dating from the days when the Moon was intercepted, could not turn green again in the tertiary which was an era of intense geologic and climatic turmoil which modified rain falls.
-These dry zones and uninhabited aren't useless however, because without them, we wouldn't know what a garden is, and we would be fallible in our judgments.
+(29) But, at the end of the tertiary era, there were still some deserted surfaces that remained due to the arrival of the Moon.
+We indeed saw that the world, once green and filled with wildlife from the secondary, could not resist the arrival of the Moon which made everything perish.
+The Earth was thus only an immense desert, which occurred just before it entered into the last glacial period.
+Our deserts of today, dating from the days when the Moon was intercepted, could not turn green again in the tertiary which was an era of intense geological and climatic turmoil which modified the rains.
+These dry and uninhabited zones aren't useless however, because without them, we wouldn't know what a garden is, and we would be fallible in our judgments.
 But let's conclude our overview of the eras, and leave the fifth day that God created.

 (30) The snake shows us that at the end of the tertiary, the Earth finally stopped to come and go near the Sun.
 This stabilization marks the beginning of the quaternary which is the evolution, endless this time, of our planet in the temperate climate.
 No particular change of the relief, only the climate marks the quaternary.
-It was the moment of the apparition of men at the beginnings of this era, because humanity could appear and develop only when the conditions of life had become maximal and durable.
-We will talk at length.
+This was the moment of the appearance of men at the beginning of this era, because humanity could only appear and develop when the conditions of life had become maximal and durable.
+We will talk about this at length.
 But know that God didn't create men to make them disappear from the surface of the Earth.
-Thus, it is only in this era, where the climate is temperate, that men cannot be destroyed by climatic or geological phenomena independent from their will.
-And this epoch in which we are is the sixth day that God created.
+However, it is only in this era, when the climate is temperate, that men cannot be destroyed by climatic or geological phenomena independent from their will.
+And this epoch in which we are in is the sixth day that God created.